thtliife/eslint-config/README.md

 # @thtliife/eslint-config

-This is my very opinionated linting setup, designed for new projects.
+This is my very opinionated linting setup, for my javascript projects.

 _On install, this will create / update the following files in your package directory._